 In order to decide which class-transitions are reliable and which are not, the respective histogram is examined, and if more than 75% of the discrepancies fall in two adjacent bins, the two alignment systems are deemed to agree.
-This is quite a strict criterion - the systems must agree to within their characteristic time resolution on the vast majority of each transition.
+This is quite a strict criterion - they must agree to within their characteristic time resolution on the vast majority of each transition.

-Two bins are used in the calculation since the peak of the underlying continuous distribution might lie close to the edge of a bin, in which case the magnitude of the true peak would be divided between the two bins.
+Two bins are used in the calculation since the peak of the underlying continuous distribution might lie close to the edge of a bin, in which case the magnitude of the true peak would be divided between the two bins, and so would not be detected at its true magnitude.